-A keloid develops when scar tissue builds up after a skin puncture or wound, such as after getting an ear piercing.
+A keloid on the ear develops when scar tissue builds up after a skin puncture or wound, such as after getting an ear piercing.
 It can appear as a firm, raised scar.
 The keloid lump may be larger than the wound that caused it to form.

 Keloids may form on any part of the ear, and they vary in size and shape.